Site Home

 7.6 - Rules about villages

-[By 'villages' I mean the places which are shown on maps as small black rectangles or filled circles.
-I use the word 'city' only for places with one or more circles for the placement of station markers.
+[By 'villages' this means the places which are shown on maps as small black rectangles or filled circles.
+The word 'city' is only used for places with one or more circles for the placement of station markers.
 This avoids the ambiguities found in some rulesets.]

 In 1830 and some other games, villages are a nuisance.
 They count towards the station count of a train, but add little to revenue.
 In such games it is almost always better to build a line through an empty field than through a village, if other things are equal and diesels are not in operation.
 While this is not a problem for gameplay, some people feel that it makes an unsatisfactory simulation.
 This may be why various authors have found various ways of changing it.